edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     section's current checksum with the one you stored in the database.
 You don't need to generate embeddings and update the database for a given section unless the two checksums are different indicating something has changed.
-If you significant documentation, consider incorporating this into your app.
+If you have significant documentation, consider incorporating this into your app.

 Create embeddings and store them